 4. Does my pet need other tests to determine the extent of the tumor?

 Just about every dog or cat diagnosed with cancer needs a chest x-ray to detect the presence of cancer in the lungs.
 Based on the expected progression of your pet's kind of cancer, an abdominal ultrasound or CT scan may also be advisable.

-Most canine and feline cancers are treated with surgical removal of the tumor followed by chemotherapy and/or radiation.
+Most canine and feline cancers are treated with surgical removal of the tumor followed by chemotherapy and/or radiation therapy.
 However, there may be cases in which the cancerous tumor is very clearly defined, and surgery is enough (this is rare), and there may be cases in which there are alternatives to chemotherapy or radiation, usually immunotherapy.
-The Veterinary Cancer Society can refer you to cancer treatment trials that may help your pet.
+Immunotherapy is a type of cancer treatment that helps your immune system fight cancer cells.
+The Veterinary Cancer Society can also refer you to cancer treatment clinical trials that may help your pet.
 Other cancers such as leukemia are not treatable with surgical removal but may be treated by other means.

 6. What are the best options for my pet?

 Maximizing both quality of life and length of life are the primary goals of cancer management/treatment.
 This requires taking your pet's age and activity level into consideration, as well as the possibilities for helping your pet stay comfortable during their illness.
 The best options for your pet usually aren't those that would work best for another pet.
 Ask your vet about ways to keep your dog or cat as active and comfortable as long as possible, within your own limitations of time and money.